5 Ways to Attract Cardinals to a Bird Feeder

 If you’re looking for something simple and more space-conscious, a hanging platform feeder is also a good choice.

 A squirrel-proof feeder can also be a game changer if you’re dealing with critters eating up all of your bird seed.
 I’m currently using this squirrel-buster bird feeder that I’ve had a lot of success so far.
-It’s been a completely squirrel-proof bird feeder for me!
+It’s been a completely squirrel-proof bird feeder for me.

 Squirrel Buster Standard Squirrel-proof Bird Feeder w/4 Metal Perches

 If it’s in your price range (and if you’re looking for more entertainment…) you can also buy a feeder big enough for Cardinals that will literally spin when squirrels try to eat from it.
-I’ve heard great things about investing in a Droll Yankee squirrel-proof feeder:
+I’ve heard great things about investing in a Droll Yankee squirrel-proof feeder

 Related: 5 Tips to Attract Chickadees to Your Bird Feeder